-We study a refinement of the Hamming weight enumerator that carries additional information about the nonzero coordinates of codewords.
-Let the \emph{quadratic residue weight enumerator} of $C \subset\F_q$ be defined by
+We study a refinement of the Hamming weight enumerator that carries additional information about the non-zero coordinates of codewords.
+The \emph{quadratic residue weight enumerator} of $C \subset\F_q$ is defined by

-where $\res(c)$ denotes the number of coordinates of $c$ that are nonzero squares in $\F_q$, $\nres(c)$ denotes the number of coordinates that are not squares, and $A_{i,j,k}$ denotes the number of codewords $c \in C$ with $\res(c) = j$ and $\nres(c) = k$.
-In the case that $h$ is even, then $\QR_{C_{1,h}}(X,Y,Z)$ is well-defined since choosing a different affine representative for a projective point corresponds to multiplying the corresponding coordinate of each codeword by the same nonzero quadratic residue.
+where $\res(c)$ denotes the number of coordinates of $c$ that are non-zero squares in $\F_q$, $\nres(c)$ denotes the number of coordinates that are not squares, and $A_{i,j,k}$ denotes the number of codewords $c \in C$ with $\res(c) = j$ and $\nres(c) = k$.
+When $h$ is even $\QR_{C_{1,h}}(X,Y,Z)$ is well-defined since choosing a different affine representative for a projective point corresponds to multiplying the corresponding coordinate of each codeword by the same non-zero quadratic residue.

 A main result (Theorem \ref{QRWt}) of this paper is the computation of $\QR_{C_{1,4}}(X,Y,Z)$ by a slight refinement of the methods of \cite{Deu} and \cite{Schoof}.
 The coefficients of this weight enumerator solve an enumerative problem about elliptic curves.
 The coefficient $A_{i,j,k}$ is equal to the number of homogeneous quartic polynomials $f_4(x,y)$ such that the variety defined by $w^2 = f_4(x,y)$ has exactly $i+2j\ \F_q$-rational points, $i$ of which come from roots of $f_4$.
 This is related to counting elliptic curves over $\F_q$ with a specified number of rational points and a specified number of rational $2$-torsion points.
 See Section \ref{RSWEsec} for details.